Investing term

 The per-trade fee some brokers charge to execute an order.

 A commission is a per-trade fee a broker charges to execute your order.
-Once standard, commissions on stocks and ETFs have dropped to zero at many major brokers, but they still appear on options, futures, and some funds.
-Even small commissions matter for frequent traders, because each one is a guaranteed cost you pay whether the trade works out or not.
+It was once standard on every stock trade, but competition has driven commissions on stocks and ETFs to zero at many major brokers.
+They still appear, though, on options, futures, some mutual funds, and at plenty of brokers outside the commission-free trend.

 For example